Josephine Bell (1897 - 1987) Pseudonym of Doris Bell Collier Ball. Bell was born in

 a reviewer of mystery novels for the Sunday Times.
 Under his Montgomery name, he published songs, choral pieces, and film scores and is best know for the scores for the Carry

 On movies.
-A biography and bibliography may be found at the Book and Writers web site.
+A biography and bibliography may be found at the Golden Age of Detection web site.

 amateur detective, in a small English town.
-Ms. Holt has also written the biography of Barbara Pym..
+Ms. Holt has also written the biography of Barbara Pym.
+A bibliography of her books may be found at Fantastic Fiction.
+A little more biographical information may be found at Wikipedia

 Sarah Caudwell (1939 - 2000).
 Sarah Caudwell only wrote 4 mystery novels but they are gems which shouldn't be missed.
 Her sleuth was professor Hilary Tamar, an Oxford don.
 It is impossible to tell whether Hilary is a man or